 A judge may grant a divorce on the grounds of the “irretrievable breakdown” of the marriage if one of the following is true:

-- one of you tells the court, either by petition or under oath/affirmation, that the marriage is irretrievably broken and you and your spouse have lived apart by choice for at least 12 continuous months immediately before filing for divorce.1
+- one of you tells the judge, either by petition or under oath/affirmation, that the marriage is irretrievably broken and you and your spouse have lived apart by choice for at least 12 continuous months immediately before filing for divorce.1

-If you and your spouse have not lived apart by choice for 12 months, and only one of you has told the court, either by petition or under oath/affirmation, that the marriage is irretrievably broken, it could still be possible to get a divorce.
+If you and your spouse have not lived apart by choice for 12 months, and only one of you has told the judge, either by petition or under oath/affirmation, that the marriage is irretrievably broken, it could still be possible to get a divorce.
 The judge will consider all relevant factors, including why you filed the petition, and then do one of the following: